prishanmu/Politician-Bias-Classifier/README.md

 3. Clustering:
 In order to decide the number of clusters necessary, we created an Elbow Plot.
 This recommended around 4 clusters.
 Using the KMeans model, we clustered the data into 4 clusters and compared averages of features based across clusters.
 Then, we conducted an ANOVA to see if there was a significant difference in bias between clusters.

+4. Classification Using Deep Learning:
+This work is in progress and an extension of the final project.
+Priya is currently trying to build a classifier using deep learning methods.

 **Files in this Repo**

 * Jupyter Notebook: Final_Project.ipynb
+* Jupyter Notebook: Classifying_Partisianship_Using_Deep_Learning.ipynb

 Please contact us directly if you would like to see our final poster.